 Robert Fillman is a Ph.D. candidate and Senior Teaching Fellow in the English Department at Lehigh University.
-His research interests include nineteenth- and twentieth-century American literature, the study of poetry and poetics, and the life and writings of Robert Frost.
-He is currently working on his dissertation which explores the ways in which U.S. modernist poets were drawn to the pastoral as a space to explore a conflicted relation to the natural world.
-He won the poetry contest at the 2016 Pennsylvania Writers Conference and has been featured as a "Showcase Poet" in the Aurorean.
-Recently, his poems have appeared or are forthcoming in Blueline, Cider Press Review, The Comstock Review, Kestrel, Pembroke Magazine, Poet Lore, The Sow's Ear Poetry Review, Salamander, Spillway, and others.
+His research interests include nineteenth- and twentieth-century American literature, the study of poetry and poetics, U.S. modernism, and ecocriticism.
+He is currently completing his dissertation which explores the ways in which U.S. modernist poets were drawn to the pastoral as a space to explore a conflicted relation to the natural world.
+Fillman’s chapbook of recent poems, November Weather Spell, will be published in 2019 (Main Street Rag Publishing Company).
+A Best of the Net nominee, he has also been a finalist for the Gerald Cable Book Award, and the Cathy Smith Bowers Chapbook and the Keystone Chapbook Awards.
+His poem ‘Dumping Leaves’ was a winner in Third Wednesday‘s 2017 annual poetry contest, and in 2016 he won first prize in poetry at the Pennsylvania Writers Conference.
+His poems have appeared or are forthcoming in Cider Press Review, The Hollins Critic, Poet Lore, Poetry East, Salamander, Sugar House Review, Tar River Poetry, and others.